HPC-Courses/AMSC-Labs/Labs/lab04/README.md

-# Exercise 1 - argc and argv, I/O syncronization
+# Exercise 1 - argc and argv, I/O synchronization
-The aim of this execise is to implement a slightly more advanced version of the standard MPI "Hello World" example.
+The aim of this exercise is to implement a slightly more advanced version of the standard MPI "Hello World" example.
 Namely it will have two features:
 * The I/O is handled only by the processor with rank zero.
 Namely, only processor zero will use `std::cout`, the other processors will need to send the message they want to output to processor zero.
 * The "Hello world" greeting is personalized by looking at the arguments passed to the executable at run-time.
 Namely, if at least one extra argument is provided, it will be who we greet (e.g. "Hello Matteo").
 If, on the other hand, no argument is provided, the standard "Hello world" is printed.